Demi Rose Shares Peachy Pic In Thong Swimsuit

 “Then break so many jaws,” joked a fan.

-But that wasn’t all, as Demi shared a second photo from the same shoot.
-The second picture showed her standing facing the camera straight-on, and gave fans another perspective of her outfit.
+But that wasn’t all, as Demi shared another photo from the same shoot.
+The second picture showed her standing and facing the camera straight-on, giving fans another perspective of her outfit.

 Rose placed her hands in front of her, as she revealed a couple of elaborate rings that she wore on her right hand.
-Her tiny waist also peeked through behind her arms.
+Her tiny waist peeked through behind her arms.
 The swimsuit also had a very high cut, leaving her hips exposed.

-The model’s makeup was also more easily seen in the second shot.
+The model’s makeup was more easily seen in the second shot.
 She wore shimmery eyeshadow, along with dark red lipstick.
 Her hat fell diagonally across the top of her face, partially obscuring her right eye.

 Fans gushed about Demi’s good looks.